 How to Care for Desert Bluebells

 Rainwater should provide your seeds and plants with all the water they need.
-If you experience prolonged dry spells, you can give them a squirt every few weeks.
+If you experience prolonged dry spells, you can give them a squirt every few weeks to emulate the rain you should have had.

 Plant Lover Facts

-Desert bluebells goes by an array of common names, mostly sticking with the blue bell theme — except desert scorpionweed.
+Desert bluebells go by an array of common names, mostly sticking with the bluebell theme — except desert scorpionweed.
 What a horrible-sounding name for a truly lovely plant.

 - Arizona bluebells